Play video above for context.

 Following a few articles I read over the weekend, I haven’t been able to shake my head off thinking about adolescent children – especially the period of ‘cool’.
 I found the above video and this article particularly interesting, Cool Kids Lose, Though It May Take A Few Years.

 While I wasn’t necessarily unpopular in high school, it never was about acceptance for me, anyway.
 I’ve always been more comfortable being the person I felt most appropriate being: myself.
-I think the mistake people often make is identify themselves through the lenses or judgement of friends and cohorts, but genuine acceptance only comes from within a person – not from a group or the circle of friends they keep.
+I think the mistake people often make is identify themselves through the lenses and judgment of friends or cohorts, but genuine acceptance only comes from within a person – not from a group or the circle of friends they keep.
 You alone can tell from the depth of your heart who you are, what really matters, and what is right for you.
 The same does not have to be right or priority for other people too.
 While there are universal principles for living as a community, life also affords us the variety of making certain choices individually.
 I’ve always seemed to enjoy looking at the world from aloof with the recognition that some other people prefer to enjoy the activities from the middle.
 Neither is innately positive nor negative.